 3. Flip Your Online Presentation

-Sharing video presentations is also easy with Panopto.
+Sharing online presentations is also easy with Panopto.
 Just like you’d share a private YouTube video, you set the viewing permissions for your video in Panopto and send a link that automatically plays a streaming on-demand video of your presentation that can be paused, rewound, and even sped up or slowed down.

 4. Get Interactive